pyrustic/shared/README.md

 ## Data location
 The only mandatory argument to be supplied to the `Document` class constructor is the `target`.
 For convenience, the `target` is either the absolute path or the base name of a file.
 Its data type is either a string or an instance of [pathlib.Path](https://docs.python.org/3/library/pathlib.html).

-The optional `directory` parameter exists to supplement the `target` value, assuming that value is not an absolute path.
+The optional `directory` parameter exists to supplement the `target` value when that value is not an absolute path.

 ### Default directory
 By default, document files are saved in `$HOME/PyrusticHome/shared`.
 You can change the location according to your needs: